Martin Luther King Jr.: A Biography of a Human Rights Leader

 Early Life of Martin Luther King Jr.

 In Atlanta, Georgia, on January 15, 1929, he was born.
 He was the oldest child born to Alberta Williams King and Martin Luther King Sr. His mother was a schoolteacher, while his father was a well-known Baptist preacher.
-The King family had a strong commitment to giving back to society and was highly educated.
+The King family had a strong commitment to giving back to society.

 - Family and Education